WAL Programmer Manual

 module : (symbol?)

-With the require function WAL code in other files can be made availabe in the executed file.
+With eval-file, WAL code in other files can be made availabe in the executed file.
 Evaluates the WAL code in module + .wal and combines the resulting program state with the current program state of the running program.
-This means, that definitions inside module can overwrite definitions made in the running program.
+This means, that definitions inside file can overwrite definitions made in the running program.

 (exit code)